-Hello and welcome to my blog if you’re a newbie to Do Dodson Designs. 🙂 Today I want to share with you my experience making DIY drop cloth curtains.
-They sounded like they were fairly easy to make from what I have been reading.
-Umm… yes and no. I’ll be sharing the process step by step and some things you may not know about drop cloths.
-It surprised the heck outta me but it was still worth the effort.
+Hello and welcome to my blog if you’re a newbie to Do Dodson Designs.
+I’m happy you are here 🙂 Today, I want to share with you my experience making DIY drop cloth curtains.
+When I read up on it, it sounded like this would be a fairly simple project (no sewing skills needed) from what I been reading.
+Umm… yes and no. I’ll share the process step by step and some things you may or may not know about making canvas drop cloth curtains.

 What’s The Best Drop Cloth To Use For Curtains?

-Okay, you’re in luck because this isn’t my first go-around with making drop cloth curtains.
-I’ve made 3 sets from different manufactures and the one I recommend using is this brand.
-First off, this one is lightweight which makes them easy to work with and not to mention easy to hang.
-And if you’re going to be sewing (hemming) your curtains, these are way easier on your machine.
+Okay, you’re in luck because this isn’t my first go-around with making drop-cloth curtains.
+I’ve made 3 sets, but the brand I recommend using is Hyper Tough.
+First off, this one is a lighter weight than some of the ones I’ve used on projects in the past, making them easier to work with and not to mention easy to hang.
+And if you’re going to be sewing (hemming) your window treatments, these canvas drop cloths are easier on your sewing machine.

-- Drop Clothes ( I like these the best 6 Ft X 9 Ft)
+- Drop Cloth ( I like these the best 6 Ft X 9 Ft)

 - Lint Brush (left-over fuzz)

-- Curtain Rings With Clips (ring size will depend on curtain rod)
+- Curtain Clips (ring size will depend on curtain rod)

 Embrace The Imperfections With Drop Cloth Curtains

 There is a downside to drop cloth curtains, especially if you’re a perfectionist.
-This is what you’ll get after washing and drying them.
-An earthy organic-looking fabric with all the imperfections.
+This is what you’ll get after washing and drying them—an earthy organic-looking fabric with all the imperfections.
 You won’t see this until you wash and dry your drop cloths.
 FUZZ!
 And a lot of it.
 Be sure to clean your lint screen between drying.
-And guess what?
-I’ve tried three different brands and they all do this.
+All three brands of drop cloth I’ve tried do this.
 Here’s what I’m talking about. 👇

 Ironing Is A Must With Drop Cloth Curtains